B. H. Liddell Hart

-Sir Basil Henry Liddell Hart (31 October 1895 – 29 January 1970), commonly known throughout most of his career as Captain B. H. Liddell Hart, was a British soldier, military historian, and military theorist.
+Sir Basil Henry Liddell Hart (31 October 1895 – 29 January 1970), commonly known as Captain B. H. Liddell Hart, was a British soldier, military historian and military theorist.
 He wrote a series of military histories that proved influential among strategists.
-Arguing that frontal assault was bound to fail at great cost in lives, as proven in World War I, he recommended the "indirect approach" and reliance on fast-moving armoured formations.
+Arguing that frontal assault was bound to fail at great cost in lives, as proven in the First World War, he recommended the "indirect approach" and reliance on fast-moving armoured formations.

-His pre-war publications are known to have influenced German World War II strategy, though he was accused of prompting captured generals to exaggerate his part in the development of blitzkrieg tactics.
+His pre-war publications are known to have influenced German strategy in the Second World War, though he was accused of prompting captured generals to exaggerate his part in the development of blitzkrieg tactics.
 He also helped promote the Rommel myth and the "clean Wehrmacht" argument for political purposes, when the Cold War necessitated the recruitment of a new West German army.

 Life

 Liddell Hart was born in Paris, the son of a Methodist minister.
 His name at birth was Basil Henry Hart; he added "Liddell" to his surname in 1921.
 His mother's side of the family, the Liddells, came from Liddesdale, on the Scottish side of the border with England, and were associated with the London and South Western Railway.
 The Harts were farmers from Gloucestershire and Herefordshire.

-As a child Liddell Hart was fascinated by aviation.
-He received his formal academic education at Willington School in Putney, St Paul's School in London and at Corpus Christi College, Cambridge, where he was a student of Geoffrey Butler.
+As a child, Liddell Hart was fascinated by aviation.
+He received his formal academic education at Willington School in Putney, St Paul's School in London, and Corpus Christi College, Cambridge, where he was a student of Geoffrey Butler.